 Findlay Recovery Center is a specialist detox facility located in Findlay, Ohio.
 The center provides affordable inpatient alcohol and drug rehab services, which are tailored to the individual.
 At the start of treatment, the aim is to encourage safe detox.
 Trained, experienced medical professionals supervise individuals who are undergoing detox 24/7 to manage withdrawal symptoms and provide continuous support.

 After detox, the focus shifts to understanding the causes of alcoholism and the effects it has on the body and mind.
-At Findlay Recovery Center, we use a wide range of treatments and therapies, including one-to-one and group sessions to help people to quit drinking, find alternative coping mechanisms, meet other people who share similar experiences and develop a relapse prevention plan.
+At Findlay Recovery Center, we use a wide range of treatments and therapies, including one-to-one and group sessions to help people quit drinking, find alternative coping mechanisms, meet other people who share similar experiences, and develop a relapse prevention plan.

 We recognize that reaching out and asking for help is incredibly difficult and starting treatment can be a daunting prospect.
 We are focused on supporting you using customized approaches and programs to help you achieve your goals.
 We’ll be there from day one to help you navigate the highs and the lows and build a future.

 Helping people to give up drinking is only part of the process of supporting individuals through alcohol addiction treatment.
 For many people, there will always be struggles when it comes to controlling urges or resisting the temptation to drink alcohol.
 When you leave rehab, you have to settle back into day-to-day life with all the distractions, stresses, and strains it brings.
 At Findlay Recovery Center, we are committed to achieving long-term results.
 We work with each individual to draw up and implement a relapse prevention plan to ensure that they feel confident and comfortable when leaving the facility.